 Having said that, sometimes you might be already annoyed by your host for other reasons or find them slow to respond while you are losing money for every minute offline.
 If this is your case, you can delete all unnecessary plugins as described above and quickly move your website somewhere else.
 You won’t be suspended immediately as you already made your website lighter by deleting plugins and you will have a little bit of time to optimize things.
 Moving WordPress website isn’t hard and doesn’t require more than an hour in most cases.
 DNS propagate very fast these days, so you can be online again within less than two hours.

 This doesn’t have to be a final commitment to your new host.
 Many offer monthly payment plans or/and give 30-90 days money back guarantees.
 Site5 offers a free trial for 30 days.
+A Small Orange is only a few dollars per month and you can pay monthly with no setup fees.
 In case you don’t like your new host you can pay just for this one month and move again.
 It still makes sense because you will be online sooner, win some time to optimize things and research other web hosts.
 In addition, most web hosts will offer free file transfer (takes them 1-3 days) so you don’t have to do this yourself again.

 This of course suggests that you know how to move WordPress website.
 There are many tutorials online and some of them are more confusing than they have to be.
 I strongly suggest that you learn how to transfer WordPress website before you find yourself in this situation and if possible practice that too.
 Many web hosts will move your website for free but this can take anywhere from one to three days.
 If you are suspended and your host is slow to reply your emails you need to move immediately, which means you have to do it yourself.
 I will share my own way of transferring WordPress website in the nearest future.